 After the war he edited a newspaper in Rome.
 Lawson returned to the United States where he began writing plays.
 Although these often expressed Marxist ideas, some made it to Broadway.
 Plays performed in New York City included Roger Bloomer (1923), Processional (1925), Loud Speaker (1927) and The International (1927).

-Lawson, who joined the American Communist Party in 1934, made several films that were were political, including Blockade (1938), the Academy Award winning film on the Spanish Civil War and Counter-Attack (1945), a tribute to the Soviet-USA alliance during the Second World War.
+Lawson managed to make several films that were were political, including Blockade (1938), the Academy Award winning film on the Spanish Civil War and Counter-Attack (1945), a tribute to the Soviet-USA alliance during the Second World War.

 After the Second World War the House of Un-American Activities Committee began an investigation into the Hollywood Motion Picture Industry.
 In September 1947, the HUAC interviewed 41 people who were working in Hollywood.
 These people attended voluntarily and became known as "friendly witnesses".
 During their interviews they named several people who they accused of holding left-wing views.

 Lawson appeared before the HUAC on 29th October, 1947, but like Alvah Bessie, Herbert Biberman, Albert Maltz, Adrian Scott, Dalton Trumbo, Lester Cole, Edward Dmytryk, Samuel Ornitz and Ring Lardner Jr, he refused to answer any questions.
 Known as the Hollywood Ten, they claimed that the 1st Amendment of the United States Constitution gave them the right to do this.
 The House of Un-American Activities Committee and the courts during appeals disagreed and all were found guilty of contempt of Congress and Lawson was sentenced to twelve months in Ashland Federal Correctional Institution and fined $1,000.